tevino/tcp-shaker/README.md

 The second one is essential, because it bothers server less.

-Usually this means the server will not notice the health checking traffic at all, **thus the act of health chekcing will not be considered as some misbehaviour of client.**
+Usually this means the server will not notice the health checking traffic at all, **thus the act of health checking will not be considered as some misbehaviour of client.**

 ## Requirements: